tarafdar/ECE1373_assignment2/README.md

 You will modify the layers array at the top to include all layers you want the input and output for.
 Refer to /opt/caffe/models/bvlc_alexnet/deploy.prototxt for layer names.

-You must first create the Hypervisor, as this checkpoint is used to create your applications (your applications are synthesized relative to the Hypervisor)

-3)cd vivado_hls_proj

-4)vivado_hls conv_hls.tcl

-Running cosim on the unoptimized code will take a really long time.
-It has been commented out.
-Feel free to add it back to an optimized version.

-If you look at the testing functions (fc/fc_layer_test.cpp conv/conv_layer_test.cpp) you will notice that there is an imageDir string.
-This test function checks for weights, biase, input and golden reference to be in nn_params / (layer name) / weights, nn_params / (layer name) / biases, etc.

-To test other layers you would have to change the string to point to another directory.

-We provide a three fc layers which you can run through (fc1, fc2, fc3) and three convolution layers (conv1_7x7_s2, conv2_3x3_reduce, inception3a_1x1)

-You can make more binaries by running the extractParams.py.
-This requires an install of caffe (please refer online on how to get caffe).
-We will also provide a docker shortly with vivado and caffe preinstalled.